+UI Programming (CSCI 431) 3

+Artificial Intelligence (CSCI 471) 3

+3D Graphics Programming (CSCI 435) 3

+Total units for certificate

-Certificate in Healthcare Administration
+Certificate in Healthcare Administration - Not accepting new students or readmits.

 Pre-requisite: Medical Terminology (BIOL109)

 Introduction to Healthcare Administration (HCAD130) 3

 Issues and Trends in Healthcare (HCAD250) 3

 Introduction to IT for Healthcare (HCAD310) 3

 Healthcare Marketing (HCAD325) 3

 Total units for Certificate

-Project Management Certificate
+Project Management Certificate - Not accepting new students or readmits.

 Project Management Tools and Techniques (BUS351) 3

 Project Cost and Budget Management (BUS352) 3

 Project Quality Management (BUS355) 3

 Project Risk Management (BUS354) 3

 Total units for Certificate

-Certificate in Ministry

-Christian Foundations: Old Testament (BIBL101) or Theology of Hebrew Bible (THEO340) 3

-Christian Foundations: New Testament (BIBL104) or Theology of New Testament (THEO360) 3

-The Art of Interpretation (BIBL249) or Hermeneutics (BIBL349) 3

-Self-Leadership (LDRS210) 3

-Leading Others (LDRS320) 3

-Total units for Certificate

-Certificates in Paralegal Studies This certificate is 8 courses in two parts for a total of 24 units.
-Certificate in Paralegal Studies - Foundations
+Certificates in Paralegal Studies - Not accepting new students or readmits.

+his certificate is 8 courses in two parts for a total of 24 units.

+Certificate in Paralegal Studies - Foundations - Not accepting new students or readm nits.

 Introduction to Paralegal Studies (PLS100) 3

 Business Organizations and Contract Law (PLS110) 3

 Legal Technology and Law Office Management (PLS210) 3

 Legal Research and Writing (PLS290) 3

-Total Units for Certificate
+Total Units for Certificate 12

+Contificate in Developed Chudica - Advanced - Nationanting new students on readwith -

-Certificate in Paralegal Studies - Advanced
+Certificate in Paralegal Studies - Advanced - Not accepting new students or readmit.

-Torts and Personal Injury Law (PLS320) 3
+Torts and Personal Injury Law (PLS320) 3 3

-Litigation for Paralegals (PLS340) 3

-Criminal Law and Procedure (PLS430) 3
+Litigation for Paralegals (PLS340) Criminal Law and Procedure (PLS430) 3

 Wills, Trusts, and Estate Administration (PLS321) 3

 Total Units for Certificate

+Contificate in Computer Dragramming .
+Not acconting now students or readmits

-Certificate in Computer Programming
+Certificate in Computer Programming - Not accepting new students or readmits.
+Pre-requisite: Python Certificate)

-(Pre-requisite: Python Certificate)

 Programming III (CSCI 351) 3

 Data Structures and Algorithms (CSCI 361) 3

 Total units for certificate 6

-Certificate in Python
+ertificate in Python - Not accepting new students or readmits.

 Programming I (CSCI 151) 3

-Programming II (CSCI 251) Total units for certificate 3 6
+Programming II (CSCI 251) 3

-TUIGI UTILS TULLELTITUGTE
+Total units for certificate

+ertificate in Biblical Studies & Theology - Program in a teach-out phase.
+No new studen ts or read

+Christian Foundations: Old Testament (BIBL101) or Theology of Hebrew Bible (THEO340) 3

+Christian Foundations: New Testament (BIBL104) or Theology of New Testament (THEO360) 3

+The Art of Interpretation (BIBL249) or Hermeneutics (BIBL349) 3

+Theology Elective 3

+Biblical Studies Elective 3

+Total units for Certificate 15

+Certificate in Ministry - Program in a teach-out phase.
+No new students or readmits. n

+Christian Foundations: Old Testament (BIBL101) or Theology of Hebrew Bible (THEO340) 3

+Christian Foundations: New Testament (BIBL104) or Theology of New Testament (THEO360) 3

+The Art of Interpretation (BIBL249) or Hermeneutics (BIBL349) 3

+Self-Leadership (LDRS210) 3

+Leading Others (LDRS320) 3

+Total units for Certificate